rehierl/node-tree-outliner/1-1-3-graph-theory/0-2-characteristics.md

 <!-- ======================================================================= -->
 ## wikipedia, connectivity

-* connected - a path exists between each pair of vertices
+* connected - a path exists between any pair of vertices
 * i.e. there are no unreachable vertices
 * note - each vertex must be a sink and a source
 * disconnected - if not connected